 Secure Communications

-Ensure secure communications between your customer and your server.
+This guide provides client-server security information to help you ensure secure communications between your customer and your server.

 Using TLS and HTTPS